-For those who are new to Plus, each month all Plus members have the opportunity to submit a photo for critique.
-Every single photo submitted gets critiqued by one of the coaches.
-It’s just another perk of being a Plus member.
-Photo critiques are a great learning exercise and way to improve your photography.
+For those new to Plus, each month Plus members have the opportunity to submit a photo for critique.
+Every photo submitted gets critiqued by one of the ON1 coaches.
+It’s great perk for our Plus members!
+Critiques are a great learning exercise and way to continuously improve your photography.
 The coaches give their professional constructive critique in a positive manner.

 It is important that we enjoy as much photography around the office as we can even if that means pretending to be excited about that special time of year again.
 You know, the (dreaded) company headshot day.
 Just mentioning the event would make you think everyone was taking a trip to the dentist and getting a couple teeth pulled.
 I’ll admit when you are used to being behind the camera (or computer for that matter) having to be the center of attention is not always high on everyone’s list.
 As the photographer, it is my job to make everyone feel comfortable and at ease.
 I assured the team that I would make this day as pain free, quick and full of laughter as possible.
 With me behind the camera, entertainment is a given.